pcjtse/ReadingList/README.md

 # ReadingList
-A repository of books I am currently reading / have read, with a one sentence key takeaways.
+A repository of books I am currently reading / have read, with some key takeaways.

 Leadership
 - Extreme Ownership, How U.S. Navy SEALs Lead and Win - There are no bad teams, only bad leaders.